-Phillip continues: “Although a company’s financial performance will inevitably be determined by a multitude of factors, a strong business partnering relationship between the CFO and the supply chain leader is definitely a contributing factor.
+Caveney continues: “Although a company’s financial performance will inevitably be determined by a multitude of factors, a strong business partnering relationship between the CFO and the supply chain leader is definitely a contributing factor.
 Equally, higher growth may also enable greater investment in the resources required for business partnering.
 This can create a “virtuous circle” in which business partnering and higher growth can reinforce each other.”

 Integrated, end-to-end perspective

-Eighty percent of business partnering CFOs report a good or very good overall relationship with the head of supply chain, compared with only 35% of traditional CFOs.
+Eighty per cent of business partner CFO’s report a good or very good overall relationship with the head of supply chain, compared with only 35% of traditional CFOs.
 They also report stronger agreement over key priorities, better alignment between finance objectives and the supply chain, and a mutual understanding of key risks and opportunities.
 In the supply chain function, 100% of those in business partnering relationships rate the overall quality of the relationship as positive, compared with only 23% of those in a traditional relationship with finance.
 More than 90% consider the level of agreement over key priorities and the mutual understanding of key risks and opportunities, to be positive, compared with 18% and 26% respectively of those in a traditional relationship.

 Other key findings:

 - CFOs and supply chain leaders are most likely to take a business partnering approach if they’ve been in their role for less than 5 years.

 - CFO business partners say that they spend 25% of their time with the head of supply chain, whereas those with a more traditional relationship spend 12%.